kunallikescorsair/ml-marketing-campaign-analysis-classification/README.md

+⚠️ Academic Integrity Notice: This repository is shared publicly for learning and demonstration purposes only.
+Unauthorized copying or direct submission of this work for academic credit is strictly prohibited and may be considered academic misconduct.

 # 📊 Marketing Campaign Analysis – Predictive Modeling

 This project analyzes a telecommunications marketing campaign dataset to predict customer subscription likelihood and extract actionable business insights.